glyupeng/IGAPack/readme.txt

 viewable with Paraview (www.paraview.org) or similar software.

 This program is distributed with version 1.3.8 of the NURBS toolbox.
-See the nurbs directory for detailed licensing and usage information.
+See the nurbs directory for detailed licensing and usage information. gf